jessielinden/ICYMI-EnumsAreTheSh-t/README.md

 # PocketPerc

 I created this app to explore the boundaries of enums in SwiftUI!
-It serves as a companion to my talk on the same topic.
+It serves as a companion to my talk called ICYMI: Enums Are The Sh*t.

 When the recording of the talk is available, I'll link it here 🙂